corpnewt/SSDTTime/README.md

     - Sets up a PNLF device for laptop backlight control
 - SSDT-XOSI
     - _OSI rename and patch to return true for a range of Windows versions - also checks for OSID
+- DMAR
+    - Remove Reserved Memory Regions from the DMAR table

 Additionally on Linux and Windows the tool can be used to dump the system DSDT.